Amanda McCormick with another prompt for her ongoing blog challenge. The prompt was this:

 He climbed the stairs, but as he did so, he experienced a strange wave of foreboding.
 He shook his head.
 Almost two months is more than enough time to grieve, he thought.
 I suppose I’ll take sil Varstra’s advice.

 He swept into Murietta’s drawing room and found her at her easel.
 Before her was a canvas with swathes of deep gloomy blue painted on it, but nothing else.
 That was a good sign, wasn’t it?
-That she’s painting again?
+That she’s painting again.
+It must be good.